President Uhuru appeals for regional unity to strengthen conflict prevention

 Keep Reading

-“As leaders, it is incumbent upon us to work to together and to do so boldly and creatively to navigate the multiple crisis that we face, see opportunities as they emerge, and define the path of peace and sustainable economic development,” he said.
+“As leaders, it is incumbent upon us to work together and to do so boldly and creatively to navigate the multiple crises that we face, see opportunities as they emerge, and define the path of peace and sustainable economic development,” he said.

 Kenyatta stated that Kenya would use its international influence as a Non-Permanent member of the United Nations Security Council (UNSC) to advance African solutions to African problems.